2003 invasion of Iraq: Special operations in southern Iraq

-On 21 March, ODA 554 of Bravo Company, 2nd Battalion 5th SFG crossed the border with the United States Marines to support the seizure of the Rumaylah oil fields which was later secured by UK forces; half the team later drove to the outskirts of Basra and successfully picked up four Iraqi oil industry technicians who had been recruited by the CIA to assist in safeguarding the oil fields from destruction.
+On 21 March, ODA 554 of Bravo Company, 2nd Battalion 5th SFG crossed the border with the U.S. Marines to support the seizure of the Rumaylah oil fields which was later secured by UK forces; half the team later drove to the outskirts of Basra and successfully picked up four Iraqi oil industry technicians who had been recruited by the CIA to assist in safeguarding the oil fields from destruction.
 They later rejoined the other half of the team and fought roving bands of Fedayeen.
 The ODAs next mission was to work with a CIA-recruited Sheikh and assist British forces in identifying targets around Basra.
 The ODA soon established an informant network, they eventually assisted the British in rounding up some 170 Fedayeen in the city; they were eventually replaced by members of G Squadron 22nd SAS Regiment.